getHibou/Detect_and_Explain/README.md

-# 🧠 Fine-tuning Generative LLMs to Detect and Explain Suicidal Ideation in Brazilian Portuguese Texts
+# 🧠 Harnessing Generative LLMs to Detect and Explain Suicidal Ideation in Brazilian Portuguese Texts

 This repository provides a complete pipeline for fine-tuning **LLMs (Large Language Models)** to classify suicidal ideation using **5-fold cross-validation**, **LoRA optimization**, and **ROC curve analysis**.
 The models are trained with **Unsloth** for efficient memory usage and fine-tuning.